ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- the case suggested
-the following plan : He politely hand­
-ed his fair neighbor a Bible opened
-with a pin stuck in the following text
-—Second Epistle of John, verse—“ And
-now I beseech thee, not as though I
+thee, not as though I
 wrote a new commandment unto thee,
 but that which we had from the begiq­
 ing. that we love one another.”